 Much like understanding your skin type is important for implementing an effective skincare routine, figuring out what type of hair you have can play a huge role in helping you to reach your hair goals.

-Below is everything you need to know to exactly define your hair.
+Below is everything you need to know to understand hair types and textures, and exactly define your hair.
 We’ve tried to communicate the information so that it can be easily absorbed, leaving the complex “science” bits for another day.

 Let’s talk hair textures